rbardenet/tf-transforms-and-gafs/README.md

 > project description

-_hyperbolic_ is a Python 3 library implementing the analytic wavelet transform of a white Gaussian noise on the Hardy space $H^2$.
+_hyperbolic_ is a Python 3 library implementing Paul's continuous wavelet transform of an analytic white Gaussian noise, see XXX for details.

 ### Install from sources